Berndinox/flyio-powerdns-pg/README.md

 **PDNSCONF_API_KEY="changeme"**
 Password when using the PowerDNS API (e.g. when connecting with PowerDNS-Admin)

-**PDNSCONF_FYLIO_GIP="0.0.0.0"**
-Your globaly routed IPv4.
-Get one with: flyctl ips allocate-v4
-For a productive authroativ nameserver you should use 2 IPs.
-Note: Just using 0.0.0.0 does not work because of routing of UDP Packets inside the Fly.io network.
-Note: Comma seperated List.

 **PDNSCONF_FLYIO_MAINREGION="fra"**
 Your Mainregion specified during initial Fly deployment.